Cesar Millan is host of The Dog Whisperer, a popular dog training show on the National Geographic channel.

 Cesar Millan does advise his clients to put a dog’s collar high-up on the neck, close to the head and ears.
-He will occasionally use his Illusion collar to keep a choke collar from sliding down a dog’s neck.
+He will occasionally use his Illusion Collar to keep a choke chain from sliding down a dog’s neck.

 Frequently however, he just goes with whatever the owner is using, thereby implicitly agreeing with the owner’s dog equipment choice.
-Given that Millan is the expert, it would be helpful to have more of a discussion on the pros and cons of dog training collars.
+Given that Millan is the expert, it would be helpful to have more of a discussion on the pros and cons of dog training equipment.

-Training collars (e.g. prong collar, choke chains), should not be left on a dog for long periods of time.
+Aversive collars such as prong collars and choke chains, should not be left on a dog for long periods of time.
 They should be put on for a walk or a training session, and removed otherwise.
-Definitely remove a training collar when your dog is off-leash, especially when he is interacting with other dogs.
+Definitely remove an aversive collar when our dog is off-leash, especially when he is interacting with other dogs.
 A choke chain may get caught while a dog is playing or running around, which may result in injury or death.

-Prolonged use of choke chains may cause injury even if used correctly.
-For safety, only use a training collar for a limited amount of time (several weeks).
-Then, switch back to a flat collar once the dog understands the rules of walking.
+Prolonged use of choke chains may cause injury, even if applied correctly.
+For safety, only use an aversive collar for a limited amount of time (several weeks).
+Then, switch back to a flat collar once our dog understands the rules of walking.

-The Illusion collar is a modified choke collar, and the risks of using such collars should at least be mentioned.
+The Illusion Collar is a modified choke collar, and the associated risks should at least be mentioned.

 4. Explore other forms of pack leadership.

-Since our dogs live in our very human world, it is important for us to lead and guide our dogs.
-However, an important corollary question is what leader we should be.
+Since our dogs live in our very human world, it is important for us to lead and guide them.
+However, an important corollary question is what type of leader we should be.

 Cesar Millan seems to support something more akin to a dictatorship, where everything the leader says goes, and not following a rule, brings about some kind of disciplinary action whether it be a leash jerk, a finger poke, or an alpha roll.
 The dog is always expected to walk close-to, but behind the human, and there is very little stopping to smell the roses.